-RADM 200-Outdoor Leadership is a seven-day trip (two days transportation and five days wilderness travel/camping) Students will learn a variety of outdoor skills, depending on the section.
+RADM 200-Outdoor Leadership is a eight-day trip (two days transportation and six days wilderness travel/camping) Students will learn a variety of outdoor skills, depending on the section.
 The course will also focus on developing leadership and communication skills.
 Pre/post-trip work and class meetings are required.

 Q:What academic requirements will the course fulfill?